First light over the ruins of Machu Picchu and the surrounding Andean peaks, Peru.

 Planner’s edge:

 Permits sell out months ahead.
-Cusco acclimatisation (2 days minimum) is non-negotiable.
+Cusco acclimatization (2 days minimum) is non-negotiable.
 We build the Sacred Valley itinerary around the trek so the whole Peru trip feels designed, not just tacked onto a hike.

 Salkantay Trek